Trash (video game): Gameplay

 Trash consists of two species: Humans and Mutants.
-A machine race is to be added in a sequel, but for now this has been left out as Inhuman Games is a very small team, and want to focus their efforts on the humans and mutants.

 The gameplay is focused mostly on multiplayer skirmishes.
 There are now single player campaigns, although they are still in beta mode, and there is an AI for single player skirmishes though it is not highly advanced.
 One integral feature is that if a human and a mutant are allied then they are able to benefit from each other's technology; something that most games do not allow.
 This does somewhat contradict the game story, but the story is not a central focus of the gameplay.

 The main resource in the game, used by both races, is trash.
 Trash is used as a building material for almost every unit in the game.
 It must be collected by Dump Trucks or Thralls, which are the collection and building units for humans and mutants respectively.
 Both of these units are collectively referred to as peons.

 There are two other resources in the game, Gas and People.
 Gas is used as a resource only by humans, while people are as a resource only used by mutants.
 Gas is gathered by building a refinery on top of a gas site.
-The refineries in trash, unlike such buildings in other games such as StarCraft, do not require continuous collection.
+The refineries in Trash, unlike such buildings in other games such as StarCraft, do not require continuous collection.
 People are acquired from unarmed huts, and must be collected by thralls.